NYULibraries/git_transactor/README.md

 After all commits have been made to the local repository, the updated local repository is pushed to the remote repository.

-Upon a successful push to the remote repository, the script exits with a 0 status.
+Upon a successful push to the remote repository, the script terminates with an exit status of `0`.

-If any error occurred during processing queue entries, or on the push to the remote repo, the script exits with a 1 status.
+If any error occurred during processing queue entries, or on the push to the remote repo, the script terminates with an exit status of `1`.

 ## Queue Entry Files